 If you’re trying to reach the European audience through marketplaces, you’ll be able to list products in several different currencies hassle-free.
 Some of these marketplaces will convert product prices automatically, others might ask you to calculate your product and shipping fees to euros yourself.
 Whatever the case is, to get the most accurate price conversions, use XE currency converter.

 If you use Shopify, consider installing Bold Multi-Currency app.
 It uses geo-location of the customer to automatically show the correct currency.
+And if you’re Woocommerce user, give Multi Currency plugin a go.

 Updating product measurements